Doctor of Philosophy in Health Science

 - Prepare graduates for advanced development of new knowledge in their fields of expertise.

-Through professor-driven, student-centered online course delivery, coupled with research practica, three one-week on-campus institutes, and a dissertation with oral defense, the Ph.D. in Health Science program challenges the student to examine the current state of medical care, apply sophisticated knowledge of research design, biostatistics, and epidemiology to the literature of their core discipline, and initiate the design and follow-up mechanisms for research in health care.
+The Ph.D. in Health Science program challenges the student to examine the current state of health care; apply sophisticated knowledge of research design, biostatistics, and epidemiology to the literature of their core discipline; and initiate the design and follow up mechanisms for research in healthcare.
+Its professor-driven, student-centered, online course delivery is coupled with a research practicum, a minimum of two one-week on-campus institutes, a comprehensive examination, and a dissertation with oral defense.